valentin2105/Kubernetes-Saltstack/README.md

 ### IMPORTANT Point
 You need to modify `certs/kubernetes-csr.json` and put every Nodes (Masters/Workers) of your cluster in the `hosts` field.
-You can use IP or Name (name is recommanded).
+You can use IP or Hostname (name is recommended).

 You can also modify the `certs/*json` files to match your cluster-name / country. (mandatory)

 ```
 cd /srv/salt/certs
 cfssl gencert -initca ca-csr.json | cfssljson -bare ca

 cfssl gencert \